Who should use a chronological resume format?

 You can add an honors or awards section for any academic or professional recognition you’ve received.

-“Honors” tend to relate to academic achievements, whereas “awards” refer to academic and professional accolades.
+“Honors” relates to academic achievements, whereas “awards” refer to academic and professional accolades.

 Example of an honors resume section: